telefonicaid/iotagent-node-lib/doc/api.md

 `metadata.<AttributeName>.<MetadataName>` or `metadata.<StaticAttributeName>.<MetadataName>` in a similar way of defined for [Context Broker](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#metadata-support)

-Moreover if attribute metdata has an expression metadata attribute value in jexl context is updated after that expression is evaluated.
+Moreover, if attribute metadata has an expression metadata attribute value in jexl context it is updated after that expression is evaluated.
 Note that there is no order into metadata structure and there is no warranty about which metadata attribute expression will be evaluated first.